aliyun/terraform-provider-alicloud/website/docs/r/db_account.html.markdown

 Provides an RDS account resource and used to manage databases.

--> **NOTE:** Currently, only MySQL、MariaDB、SQL Server（exclude SQL Server 2017 clustered edition）instance support creating a `Normal` account.
-Other engine instance, like PostgreSQL, PPAS and SQL Server 2017, only support creating a `Super` account, and you can log on to the database to create other accounts using this Super account.
+-> **NOTE:** Currently, only MySQL、PostgreSQL、MariaDB、SQL Server（exclude SQL Server 2017 clustered edition）instance support creating a `Normal` account.
+Other engine instance, like PPAS and SQL Server 2017, only support creating a `Super` account, and you can log on to the database to create other accounts using this Super account.
 > **NOTE:** Because the `Super` account can not be deleted, there does not suggest to manage `Super` account using this resource.
 Otherwise, this resource can not be deleted when account is `Super`.

 ## Example Usage